Eggless Chocolate Cake – so easy!

 (Note: the full recipe is at the bottom of the page)

-- Thoroughly combine flour, cocoa powder and baking powder
+- Combine flour, cocoa powder, and baking powder in a bowl.

-- Add sugar, salt and mix well again
+- Add sugar and salt, then mix well again.

-- Let it cool on a cooling rack
+- Let it cool on a cooling wire rack.

-- Flip upside down and unmold from the pan
+- Flip upside down and unmold from the pan.
+That’s how the cake looks before adding the melted chocolate.

 - You can serve immediately or wait for the chocolate to set.
 Enjoy!